Lazel102/Les_elfes_de_maison/Prototyp/documentation.md

 # Documentation

 ## Todo
+- Implement a notification on "home.html" : "You haven't registered in any event yet, join a create a new event below".
+- Implement a link toward a Registered event without the "Join Event" button in event.html (Fresh Event # Registered event).
-- Push gradle.bat
+- Push gradle.bat.
 - Create MySettings.html (homepage).
 - Include commentary section for each page.
 - Include description for recipes.

-## Important integration Questions
+## Urgent BUG FIXES
+- Input types number can still be filled with "e" letters.
-- Update the multiple recipe image containers in event.html
+- Update the multiple recipe image containers in event.html.
 - NEED TO CHECK THE PROPER IMPLEMENTATION  of image upload after last Yassine's push on addRecipe.html and createEvent.html.
 - Regarding Backend's developement: What was the reason why we can't use "href=" to link a <button> or <a> for compatibility with thymeLeaf?
 - What is the purpose of "th:remove="all-but-first" in joinEvent.html ?